celinelatulipe/ThinkLikeComputer/_sources/FunctionsAndFiles/ReadingaFile.rst

 ~~~~~~~~~~~~~~

 As an example, suppose we have a text file called ``olympics.txt`` that contains
-the data representing about olympians across different years.
-The contents of the file are shown at the bottom of the page.
+information about olympians across different years.
+The contents of the file are shown at the bottom of this page.

 To open this file, we would call the ``open`` function.
 The variable,
 ``fileref``, now holds a reference to the file object returned by